EricArazo/PseudoLabeling/README.md

 * --network: Network architecture ("MT\_Net", "WRN28\_2\_wn", "PreactResNet18\_WNdrop", or "resnet18\_wndrop")
 * --DA: Type of data augmentation ("standard" or "jitter")

 To run the CIFAR experiments download the corresponding dataset in the folder ./CIFAR10/data or ./CIFAR100/data.
-To run the MiniImageNet experiments download the ImageNet dataset, pre-process (see [create_dataset.txt](https://github.com/EricArazo/PseudoLabeling/blob/master/miniImagenet/dataset/create_dataset.txt)), and place it in ./miniImagenet/data.
+To run the MiniImageNet experiments download the ImageNet dataset, pre-process it (see [create_dataset.txt](https://github.com/EricArazo/PseudoLabeling/blob/master/miniImagenet/dataset/create_dataset.txt)), and place it in ./miniImagenet/data.

 ### Test Errors